 Chin Surgery (Genioplasty / Mentoplasty)

-What is chin reduction or augmentation surgery?
+What is chin surgery?
+Does it involve chin implants?

-Is there scarring with chin surgery (genioplasty)?
+Is there visible scarring with chin surgery?

 Use of surgical 3D imaging and virtual surgery.